alexrbranch/AI-Agent-Story-Teller/Development_Documentation.md

 10. Added an idea generation agents to create 3 separate ideas based on the theme.
 This lets the user define their ideal story.

+11. Change the order of the Critique schema.
+Tell the model to reason about the text first.
+The old version had approved first, so it would make an approval decision before understanding the critiques

+12. Changed editor system prompts to take an adversarial stance has opposed to a "friendly and helpful" editor.
+This forced more iteration on writing.

 OBERSERVATIONS:
 The final judge gave increasingly better letter grades as I created more feedback loops.
 The outline and story were more refined.

+Editors tend to give everything a greenlight.
+Need to have editors take an adversarial role again the writers.